 Like ginger, garlic is an excellent natural blood pressure reducer, capable of very effectively thinning the blood.
 So effectively, in fact, that I instruct some patients to lay off garlic—as well as ginger—if they are on a pharmaceutical blood thinner like Coumadin.
-A recent Australian review of 11 studies in which patients with high blood pressure were randomly given garlic or a placebo found that garlic can lower blood pressure as effectively as some drugs.
+A recent Australian review of 11 studies in which patients with high blood pressure were randomly given garlic or a placebo found that garlic can reduce blood pressure as effectively as some drugs.
 Dosages taken by the subjects in the studies ranged from 600 to 900 mg over a period of three to six months.

 There’s an old saying among Italian chefs that there’s never enough garlic in a dish.
 I agree.
 I love to cook, and I always chop up at least one clove when I make spaghetti sauce (I suggest you include this salt substitute in your salads and sauces).
-Four cloves of garlic (about four grams) daily are required to achieve a noticeable blood pressure-lowering effect.
+Four cloves of garlic (about four grams) daily are required to noticeably reduce blood pressure.
 If you have an aversion to garlic’s trademark odor, then try an odor-free garlic supplement.
 I like enteric-coated softgel garlic capsules (softgels are better absorbed in the body).
 Take 500–1,000 mg daily in divided doses.